Do I Need a Mini or Full Tummy Tuck?

 An important limitation of mini tummy tucks is that it does not allow for muscle tightening.
 Patients who have good muscle tone, or mothers who have had only one child with moderate weight gains during pregnancy, are ideal candidates.
 Since mini tummy tucks forego wide-undermining ad muscle tightening, there is less discomfort and subsequently appreciate a quicker recovery time of around 10-14 days.

 What is a Full Tummy Tuck?

-In contrast, a full tummy tuck addresses skin redundancy above and below the belly button and can correct muscle laxity as well.
-So if patients have stretch marks or extra skin throughout the belly or if they notice their abdomen is bulging when they are relaxed, a full tummy tuck will provide much better results.
-The muscle plication, or muscle “repair”, fixes the bulging abdomen by bringing the muscles of the abdomen together like a corset, tightening the abdomen and creating a narrower waistline.
+In contrast, a full tummy tuck addresses skin redundancy above and below the belly button.
+It can also correct muscle laxity as well.
+So if patients have stretch marks or extra skin throughout the belly or if they notice their abdomen bulges when they are relaxed, a full tummy tuck will provide much better results.
+The muscle plication, or muscle “repair”, fixes the bulging abdomen.
+It brings the muscles of the abdomen together like a corset, tightening the abdomen and creating a narrower waistline.

 This procedure is recommended to patients who have more extensive skin redundancy, more severe abdominal bulging (resulting in loss of muscle tone), and moms who have had 2 or more children.
-The only disadvantage of muscle plication or repair is higher levels of post procedure pain for patients which prompts longer recovery time of 3 to 4 weeks.
+The only disadvantage of muscle plication or repair is higher levels of post-procedure pain for patients which prompts a longer recovery time of 3 to 4 weeks.
 For patients desiring more children in the future, the advantages of skin removal can be appreciated, while the muscle repair only omitted.
-One of the major concerns of patients who have tummy tucks are unattractive, crooked, and misaligned belly buttons.
-Full tummy tucks require a new belly button to be made, termed neoumbilicus.
-Dr. Mowlavi utilizes a unique self-created tool which allows for the accurate placement of a new belly button and optimizing its aesthetics.
+One of the major concerns of patients who have tummy tucks is unattractive, crooked, and misaligned belly buttons.
+Unlike a mini tuck, full tummy tucks require the making of a new belly button, termed neoumbilicus.
+Dr. Mowlavi utilizes a self-created tool which allows for the accurate placement of a new belly button and aesthetic optimization.